swcarpentry/r-novice-gapminder/01-rstudio-intro.md

   * Workspace/History (tabbed in upper right)
   * Files/Plots/Packages/Help (tabbed in lower right)

-Once you open files, such as R scripts, a scripting panel will also open in the top left.
+Once you open files, such as R scripts, an editor panel will also open in the top left.

 #### Work flow within Rstudio
 There are two main ways one can work within Rstudio.

 1. Test and play within the interactive R console then copy code into a .R file to run later.
-  1. This works well when doing small tests and initially starting off.
+   *  This works well when doing small tests and initially starting off.
-  2. Becomes laboursome.
+   *  It quickly becomes laborious
 2. Start writing in an .R file and use Rstudio's command / short cut to push current line, selected lines or modified lines to the interactive R console.
-  1. This is great way to start and work as all workings are saved for latter reference and can be read latter.
+   * This is great way to start; all your code is saved for later
+   * You will be able to run the file you create from within RStudio or using R's `source()`  function.

-> #### Tip: Pushing to the interactive R console {.callout}
+> #### Tip: Running segments of your code {.callout}
-> To run the current line click on the `Run` button just above the file pane.
-Or use the short cut which can be see
-> by hovering the mouse over the button.
+> RStudio allows you to run specific sections of code from within
+> the editor panel.
+There are buttons, menu choices, and keyboard
+> shortcuts to help you do this.
 >
+> To run the current line,  you have three choices: 1. you can
+> click on the `Run` button just above the editor panel, 2. select
+> "Run Lines" from the "Code" menu, or 3. hit Ctrl+Enter in Windows or
+> Linux or Command+Enter in OS X. (This shortcut can also be
+> 	   seen by hovering the mouse over the button).
+>
 > To run a block of code, select it and then `Run`.
 If you have modified a line
-> of code within a block of code you have just run.
-There is no need to reselct the section and `Run`,
+> of code within a block of code you have just run,
-> you can use the next button along, `Re-run the previous region`.
-This will run the previous code block inculding
+>  you can use the next button to the right, `Re-run the previous
+> region` (also Ctrl-Shift-P or Command+Shift+P).
+This will run the previous code block including
 >  the modifications you have made.
->

 ### Introduction to R